-Students in this course will enjoy a clear introduction to Latin grammar and reading that will also delight them and cultivate in them the wonder of language.
-Students study the first 2 noun declensions; the first 2 verb conjugations; the present, imperfect, and future tenses; other parts of speech (adjectives, prepositions, and adverbs); and learn to read and translate basic Latin sentences.
+Students in this course will enjoy a clear introduction to Latin grammar and reading that will delight them and cultivate in them the wonder of language.
+Students study the first two noun declensions, the first two verb conjugations, the present, imperfect, and future tenses, and other parts of speech (adjectives, prepositions, and adverbs) as they learn to read and translate basic Latin sentences.
 They also acquire a Latin vocabulary of 240 words and learn many English words derived from Latin.
 As a step beyond just an exposure to the language, this course trains students in grammar, vocabulary, and English derivatives.

 This course is designed to:

 - Engage students with the foundations of Latin grammar; no prior Latin instruction is required or expected.

 The ideal student for this course will be in 4th-5th grade (6th grade students are welcome to enroll) and developmentally ready to engage in an appropriately leveled corporate classroom.
 While not required, it is helpful for students to have at least a preliminary understanding of the basics of English grammar.
-This entails knowing how to recognize the following parts of speech: noun, pronoun, verb, adjective, preposition.
+This includes knowing how to recognize the following parts of speech: noun, pronoun, verb, adjective, preposition.
 Familiarity with the basic functionality of the following parts of a sentence is also helpful: subject, direct object, object of the preposition.
 Mastery of these concepts upon entry in the course is not expected.

 “I am blown away by how well this course has been conducted and how well my kids are staying on top of their work AND they love it!” —Scholé Academy Latin for Children A Parent